eugenia1984/english/free_code_camp_english/05_how_to_discuss_your_morning_or_evening_routine.md

 ``snow + y = snowy`` -> having a lot of snow

 ``rain + y = rainy`` -> having a lot of rain

+- The y ending can also turn nouns into adjectives that describe a characteristic or quality.

+``Healthy`` comes from the noun ``health`` and means having or showing good health.

+Like sleepy, the y changes the noun into an adjective.
+Other examples:

+``Wealthy`` -> having a lot of wealth

+``Cloudy`` -> full of or covered with clouds

 ---